s-h-a-d-o-w/serenade/README.md

 ## Differences

 ### Features
-- Added support for cursor, vscodium, windsurf
+- Added IDE support for cursor, vscodium, windsurf
+- Vue, svelte, astro files (also .mjs, .cjs, .mts, .cts) are detected as JS.
+(No specific training on these frameworks was done.)
 - Improved security by forcing the UI to only accept local connections (and fonts via typekit)

 ### Bugs